schance995/hackhealth/README.md

 # Yale COVID-19 Statistics AR
 COVID-19 data visualizer for Yale University statistics using Unity and EchoAR.
-Our project is an extension of a sample EchoAR Unity project
+Our project is an extension of a sample EchoAR Unity project.

+Check out our [Devpost](https://devpost.com/software/yale-covid-statistics-ar) for more information!

 ## Register
 Don't have an API key?
 Make sure to register for FREE at [echoAR](https://console.echoar.xyz/#/auth/register).